Skip to main content

 Canada Spousal Sponsorship 2026

-Inland (in Canada)~24 monthsOpen Work Permit available during processing
+Inland (in Canada)Roughly 21-25 monthsOpen work permit usually available during processing (see below)

 Fee ItemAmount (CAD)Who Pays

-Right of Permanent Residence Fee (RPRF)$575Sponsored spouse (paid before landing)
+Of which: Right of Permanent Residence Fee (RPRF)$600Refundable if you withdraw before landing

 This is the most important strategic decision in the spousal sponsorship process.
 Here is a direct comparison: